At a Glance

 The predicted salary is between 36000 - 60000 £ per year.

-The MSc in Medical Physics with Radiobiology is a one-year, full-time course delivered by world-leading academics and clinical scientists.
-The main aim of this course is to discuss how ionizing and non-ionizing radiation are used in clinical practice, both in the context of radiotherapy and medical imaging.
-This is combined with principles of radiobiology at molecular and cellular level, to give graduates a better understanding of the effects of radiation than is achieved in other medical physics courses.
+The MSc in medical physics with radiobiology is a one‑year, full‑time course delivered by world‑leading academics and clinical scientists.
+The main aim of this course is to discuss how ionising and non‑ionising radiation are used in clinical practice, both in the context of radiotherapy and medical imaging.
+This is combined with principles of radiobiology at the molecular and cellular level, giving graduates a better understanding of the effects of radiation than is achieved in other medical physics courses.
 The course is accredited by the Institute of Physics and Engineering in Medicine (IPEM).

-You will take eight compulsory modules, which are delivered in two-week blocks, following on from each other:
+You will take eight compulsory modules, delivered in two‑week blocks:

 - Physics of Radiation Interactions